PostHog/posthog.com/contents/blog/clickhouse-vs-postgres.md

 ![clickhouse vs postgres rows and columns](../images/blog/clickhouse-vs-postgres/rows-vs-columns.png)

-This difference – to be clear – details how the data is *stored*; to the user, no mental-inversion is needed.
-You’re still dealing with tables with entries.
-You will continue to utilize SQL to interface with ClickHouse.
-The big difference is that those queries will perform very differently from analog queries to Postgres or any other row-based relational database.
+The difference – to be clear – is how the data is *stored*; to the user, no mental-inversion is needed.
+You still deal with tables with entries.
+You continue to utilize SQL to interface with ClickHouse.
+The big difference is that those queries perform differently from the analog queries in Postgres or other row-based relational database.

 ![clickhouse vs postgres rows and columns](../images/blog/clickhouse-vs-postgres/rows-vs-columns-user.png)